 - There was a clear vision and set of values.
-The practice had a realistic strategy and supporting business plans to achieve priorities. - Staff were aware of and understood the vision, values and strategy and their role in achieving them. - The strategy was in line with health and social care priorities across the region.
+The practice had a realistic strategy and supporting business plans to achieve priorities.
+The practice had an up to date business continuity plan which had been regularly reviewed. - Staff were aware of and understood the vision, values and strategy and their role in achieving them. - The strategy was in line with health and social care priorities across the region.
 The practice planned its services to meet the needs of the practice population. - The practice monitored progress against delivery of the strategy.